Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Jordan and from Lille.
+I'm losing my edge to the kids from Rwanda and from Salvador.

 But I was there.